-- How much access to you does the intern have? - What is your preferred communication style? - Is there a procedure you want to follow for reviewing completed work? - What periodic forms or reports do you want the intern to complete? - What tasks can be completed without your approval?
+- How much access to you does the intern have? - · What is your preferred communication style? - Is there a procedure you want to follow for reviewing completed work? - What periodic forms or reports do you want the intern to complete? - What tasks can be completed without your approval?

-PROVIDE ON-GOING FEEDBACK
+PROVIDE ONGOING FEEDBACK

 Interns will look to their supervisors for guidance in navigating their transition to the professional world.
-Meet with the intern regularly.
+Meet with your intern regularly.

-Make sure to reinforce positive attitudes, and encourage the intern to keep a portfolio of work throughout the experience.
+Make sure to reinforce positive attitudes and encourage your intern to keep a portfolio of work throughout the experience.

-This will help the intern reflect when the internship has been completed and will provide a sense of accomplishment and professional growth.
+This will help your intern reflect when the internship has been completed and will provide a sense of accomplishment and professional growth.